Are Twitch Streamers Finally Allowed To Multistream?

 It’s unlikely that Twitch will stop counting views from embeds as these changes could impact Twitch’s reported user numbers and, in turn, its bottom line.
 This controversy underscores the need for transparency and accuracy in reporting viewer numbers, for the integrity of the platform, its streamers, and the advertisers who support them.

-Many top streamers have also shared their views on the topic.
+Many top streamers have also shared their views on the topic (opens in a new tab).

 Record-Breaking 8 Million Tune in Live for India’s Moon Landing

-The Chandrayaan-3 Moon Landing livestream has set a new record with over 8 million viewers tuning in live, surpassing the previous record of 6.5 million viewers set by CazéTV’s World Cup stream last year.
+The Chandrayaan-3 Moon Landing livestream (opens in a new tab) has set a new record with over 8 million viewers tuning in live, surpassing the previous record of 6.5 million viewers set by CazéTV’s World Cup stream last year (opens in a new tab).
 This historic event, which was globally accessible, allowed millions to witness India’s third lunar exploration mission in real time.

-The livestream’s success is a testament to the power of live streaming and its role in bringing landmark events to a global audience.
-The VOD of the livestream has further demonstrated its reach, garnering over 75 million views at the time of writing.
+The livestream’s success is a testament to the power of livestreaming and its role in bringing landmark events to a global audience.
+The VOD of the livestream (opens in a new tab) has further demonstrated its reach, garnering over 75 million views at the time of writing.

-The record-breaking viewership is significant, given that India boasts the largest YouTube user base in the world.
+The record-breaking viewership is significant, given that India boasts the largest YouTube user base in the world (opens in a new tab).
 This event not only marked a milestone in space exploration but also in digital broadcasting, highlighting the potential of livestreaming to reach vast audiences.

 This record-breaking event signifies a shift in the livestreaming landscape, demonstrating the medium’s ability to bring together diverse audiences to share significant moments of human achievement.